 Inspect Your Truck Before You Go

 Just like when you rent a car, you should inspect a moving truck before starting out.
-Mikes says at Penske, both the customer and the associate walk around the truck in the parking lot as part of a visual inspection.
+Both the customer and the rental associate should walk around the truck in the parking lot as part of a visual inspection.